 Motherhood Doesn't Have to SUCK!

-Whether you are a new mom or a mother of several, motherhood can be pure elation and joy.
-It can also be a time of doubt, fear, vulnerability and exhaustion.
+It doesn't matter if you are a first-time mom, or have several kiddos; motherhood can be pure elation and joy.
+It can also be a time of fear, doubt, exhaustion, and vulnerability.
 There is a lot of conflicting advice out there and even more unknowns.
 Sometimes you can feel overwhelmed, grateful, joyous and despairing all at the same time.
 How can that be?

 Well-meaning friends and family may say: